IsaacBWSCW/IsaacBWSCW/README.md

 ## Hello computer is good I think.

 - 📂 I'm currently working on a website for school.
-- 🪙 A game engine as a passion project.
+- 🪙 A program engine as a passion project (Like a game engine but for general purpose programs).
 - 💻 An x86_64 based operating system as a side project.